 He has had his tees printed by Threadless, Design by Humans, Shirt.Woot! and more.
 He may draw kittens and flowers for his clients but Sketchy Old Blair comes out for t-shirt designs.
 Look if you dare.

 As usual, the first question is where did the handle Mr. Rocks come from?
 (Please keep it kid friendly.)

-A lot of folks think that this is a reference to certain spherical parts of the male anatomy, but it is in fact a lot less exciting.
-My old yahoo email was ‘blair rocks’, and a friend of mine always called me Mr Rocks when he email me.
+A lot of folks think that this is a reference to certain spherical parts of the male anatomy, but it is, in fact, a lot less exciting.
+My old yahoo email was ‘Blair Rocks’, and a friend of mine always called me Mr. Rocks when he emailed me.
 Hence MR Rocks!

 Where in New Zealand are you from?

 I was born in a small country town called Carterton, population about 6 thousand.
 The kind of town where if your next door neighbor farts, someone on the other side of town will ring you to tell you about it.
 After leaving high school I went to Design School in Wellington, the nation’s capital, and stayed there for most of my adult life (apart from 2 years in England and 1 year in Ireland.)

 Why did you leave?

 I met a girl.
 An Australian girl. 🙂

 What do you usually do in your free time?
 What are your other interests apart from art and design?